What Is Regeneration?

 Abraham Kuyper, in his classic book on the Holy Spirit's work, wrote, "There is one great act of God which re-creates the corrupt sinner into a new man, the comprehensive act of regeneration, which contains three parts: quickening, conversion, and sanctification."

-Regeneration makes believers spiritually alive in Christ.
-We were spiritually dead to God, until the Holy Spirit awakened us to new life in Christ.
+Regeneration makes you spiritually alive in Christ (2 Cor.
+5:17) You were spiritually dead to God, until the Holy Spirit awakened you to new life in Christ.
 "And you hath he quickened, who were dead in trespasses and sins" (Eph.
 2:1).
-We are made spiritually alive to a personal relationship with God in Christ.
+You are made spiritually alive to a personal relationship with God in Christ.

-Regeneration sanctifies us, which means to be set apart in Christ.
-Through conversion, we are set apart to new life in Christ (1 Peter 1:2).
+Regeneration sanctifies you, which means you are set apart unto Christ.
+Through conversion, you are set apart to new life in Christ (1 Peter 1:2).
 Sanctification by the Holy Spirit begins in conversion and is completed in glorification (Romans 8:30; 1 John 3:2).
-Sanctification is the process of spiritual growth in Christ (2 Peter 3:18).
+Sanctification is the process of your spiritual growth in Christ (2 Peter 3:18).